 Ulstein has developed a system for catch reception and storage that will, as far as possible, keep the catch alive until processing.
 By taking the catch directly from the sea and into separate tanks, the loss of quality during hauling and storage in dry receiving bins will be avoided, and the factory can work more steadily at its optimum capacity.

 Hybrid power and propulsion system

-Based on the operational profile of the ship, Ulstein has planned the propulsion system and system integration to enable fuel savings of at least 25 per cent per kilo of fish product produced compared to a conventional power system.
+Based on the ship's operational profile, Ulstein has planned the propulsion system and system integration to enable fuel savings of at least 25 per cent per kilo of fish product produced compared to a conventional power system.
 In some operations, together with other energy-saving measures onboard, this figure can exceed 40 per cent.
 This significant reduction in energy consumption will not only lead to reduced fuel costs for the shipowner but will also result in a significant reduction in greenhouse gas emissions.

 Triple cooperation by Norwegian actors

-“They are a good partner for Ulstein Design & Solutions.
-It is gratifying to see that we can once again supply design and equipment to a Norwegian shipyard for the construction of an innovative vessel”, says Erwin Jager, sales manager fisheries at Ulstein Design & Solutions.
+"They are a good partner for Ulstein Design & Solutions.
+It is gratifying to see that we can once again supply design and equipment to a Norwegian shipyard to construct an innovative vessel", says Erwin Jager, sales manager fisheries at Ulstein Design & Solutions.

-Ulstein, headquartered in Ulsteinvik, delivers design and engineering, and an equipment package for the power system.
+Ulstein, headquartered in Ulsteinvik, delivers design, engineering, and an equipment package for the power system.
 This package includes the generators, electric motors for propulsion including converters, a complete battery system, switchboards and distribution, and control systems for power management and energy management.
-All controlled and supervised by the automation system ULSTEIN IAS™ with data collection to the cloud via Blue Box.
+All is controlled and supervised by the automation system ULSTEIN IAS with data collection to the cloud via Blue Box.